-HCM:125 Basic Cake Decorating 1.0 cr.
+HCM:125 Basic Cake Decorating

 The course is designed to explain and demonstrate the crucial techniques, equipment, and components required to produce a decorated cake.
 Practice will be required outside of class for students to achieve success in decorating the most basic layered cake to the most complex tiered cake.
 (39.6 Lab Hrs.)